MasoniteFramework/deploy/README.md

 $ craft heroku:config --set
 ```

-This will take all the environment variables and set them into Heroku
+This will take all the environment variables configured in `.env.production` file and set them into Heroku.

+## Migrations

+You can also run migrations directly on heroku using the command `craft heroku:migrate`.
+It will start the Heroku app and run all pending migrations on your application.